qemu/qemu/docs/devel/tcg-plugins.rst

   associativity of the L2 cache, respectively.
 Setting any of the L2 configuration arguments implies ``l2=on``.
   (default: N = 2097152 (2MB), B = 64, A = 16)

+API
+---

+The following API is generated from the inline documentation in ``include/qemu/qemu-plugin.h``.
+Please ensure any updates to the API include the full kernel-doc annotations.

+.. kernel-doc:: include/qemu/qemu-plugin.h